bdt105/mysqlapi/README.md

 ### fields

+- description: returns the fields and properties of a table *tablename*
 - url: /fields/tablename
 - method: GET
 - return: json object containg the description of the field of the table according to "SHOW FIELDS FROM tablename"

 ### count

+- description: returns the number of rows a table *tablename*.
 - url: /count/tablename
 - method: GET, POST
 - body: